zachhealy/zachhealy/README.md

 Hi, My name is Zach Healy
 ===========================
-Computer Science Student, UI/UX Developer
+Computer Science Student, Front End Developer
 --------------------------
 I am a senior at Southeast Missouri State University, studying Computer Science.
 I've been casually programming since I was a freshman in high school, and started to take it more seriously once I got into college.
 * 🖥️  See my portfolio at [my website](http://zjhealy.com)